 HIST 395 - Advanced Seminar

-Prerequisites: Junior or senior standing, or 15 credits in history, or consent of the instructor.
+Prerequisites: At least junior standing, 15 credits in history, or consent of the instructor.
 Prerequisites may vary by topic.
 A seminar offered from time to time depending on student interest and staff availability, in a selected topic or problem in history.
 May be repeated for degree credit if the topics are different.

 Add to Portfolio (opens a new window)